Available with Standard or Advanced license.

 You can specify a layer that contains one or more features, and any data that intersects the geometry or aggregate geometries in the layer will be included in the replica.
 See the explanation of the Replica Geometry Features parameter in the next section for more information about how this can be used to define the replica geometry.

 Example of data replication

-The following example maintenance work orders illustrate some of the default behavior for data replication.
+The following example for maintenance work orders illustrates some of the default behavior for data replication.

 A maintenance crew is preparing to do some inspections in a residential area.
 To do some field editing, the crew needs to replicate that part of the infrastructure that covers this residential area.
 To start the replication process, the spatial extent of the inspection area is identified using a spatial filter (in this case, the extent is set via the environment setting).

 The crew is to concentrate on cables that have been insulated with a particular material.
 To identify these cables, a query is applied to the relevant dataset.